 Your Debt is the sum total of all the money you owe.
 Your debt will slow your ability to enjoy your life.
 You cannot save for:

-If we take a young family, with a Home Line of Credit which holds the debt on their house (as opposed to a regular mortgage).
+If we take a young family, with a Home Line of Credit that holds the debt on their house (as opposed to a regular mortgage).
 This young family goes to a financial planner, who tells them they needed to cut down on their spending and get to a point where what they spend is less than what they earn (similar to the concept of this government’s surplus).

 The family is lucky in that their Home Line of Credit’s minimum payment is the Interest Charge for that Month (and luckily their Line of Credit interest rate is nice and low).
 The young family does have a lot of expenses, with small children, car payments and a large amount of discretionary spending (and the debt that accrued because of that spending).
-The family decides the best way to reach the zen of spending less than they earn is by not paying down their largest debt (their house), so that they can pay for all of their other spending (cars, vacations, nice clothes, cable, etc.,).
+The family decides the best way to reach the zen of spending less than they earn is by not paying down their largest debt (their house) so that they can pay for all of their other spendings (cars, vacations, nice clothes, cable, etc.,).

 This idea actually works well (assuming the bank doesn’t call the line of credit and ask for all of their money), in that the family is not spending more than they make, but there is a problem.
 Their debt load isn’t actually dropping, and they will eventually have to pay down the debt on their house, which is a huge problem.
 An even bigger problem will be when interest rates go up, so in the end, this family is living in a financial fool’s paradise.